RajkumarReddy021/Terraform/Terraform.md

 # Terraform: automatically aws resource creation opensource tool /it can work with multiple cloud paltforms
 1. uses its own language
-2.iac : infrastrucutre as a code
+2. iac : infrastrucutre as a code
 3. code will be in user friendly manner

 ## Download terraform from internet.